 The techniques, strategies and structures were not all created afresh when the party was formed out of the merger of the Liberal Party and SDP.
 Rather, the merged party inherited most of its initial approach from its predecessors.

 In establishing a campaign tradition for their merged successor to inherit, the Liberal Party had two big advantages over the SDP: it had been around, doing campaigning, for longer and, at least as far as local campaigning was concerned, had been seen even by many in the SDP as being the more skilled party.

-Moreover, in adopting community politics in the 1970s, the Liberal Party had taken both a philosophical and a practical approach that venerated local activity and regular communication.
+Moreover, in first placing a heavy emphasis on the importance of local government and then in adopting community politics in the 1970s, the Liberal Party had taken both a philosophical and a practical approach that venerated local activity and regular communication.
 It was about being active on the doorsteps and via letterboxes all year round and not simply (as was traditional with election campaigns) in the few weeks before a polling day.
 Elections were, in the old Liberal Party saying, but the punctuation marks in community politics.

 The degree to which community politics should be about winning elections, and accusations that it was being dumbed down into an election-only approach, was a regular feature of Liberal Party debates over the future of the idea.
 As one of its seminal texts warned (and note that its authors felt the need to issue this warning): ‘Community politics is not a technique.
 It is an ideology, a system of ideas for social transformation.
 For those ideas to become a reality there is a need for a strategy of political action.
 For that strategy to be successful it needs to develop effective techniques of political campaigning.
 Those techniques are a means to an end.
 If they become an end in themselves, the ideas they were designed to promote will have been lost’.